 Cheddar and Bacon Twice-Baked Potatoes are pillows of potato perfection you and your next steak will enjoy cozying up to!
 Follow my tips for perfect twice-baked potatoes every time!

-Ahhh….I bring you pillows of potato perfection for you and your next steak to cozy up to.
-There’s only one thing better than a perfect baked potato and that’s twice-baked potatoes.
+There’s only one thing better than a baked potato and that’s a twice-baked potato.

 With the recent popularity of low-carbohydrate diets, the nutritional reputation of potatoes has taken a beating.
-While it’s true they are mainly a starch, they also contain high levels of vitamins C and B6, minerals such as potassium and folic acid, and because of the skin, plenty of fiber.
+While it’s true they are mainly starch, they also contain high levels of vitamins C and B6, minerals such as potassium and folic acid, and because of the skin, plenty of fiber.
 See?
-A health food in disguise!
+Health food in disguise!

 Okay, so that might be stretching it, but it’s a nice indulgence once in a while.
 Because the potato is halved instead of stuffed whole, the portion size for this indulgence is within reason.

 What are the best potatoes for twice-baked potatoes?

 Russets are the best choice for baking and twice-baking because of their high starch content.
 When preparing a batch, select potatoes that are similar in size and shape for a nice presentation and so they all get cooked around the same time.

 - Wash the potatoes well and blot dry.

 - Pierce the potatoes in eight to 10 places with a small knife or fork.
 This allows heat to penetrate and will prevent the potato from exploding in the oven when heat and steam build up in the interior of the potato.